Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 Did we forget to tell about how much software engineering is a collaborative environment?
 There is no collaboration without human beings.

 Well, for a great Mob Programming experience, trust needs to be built.
 You can't start your very first rotation all-in with strong challenges, arguments, and all that good stuff.
+It's crucial to establish a framework so that everyone enjoy a sense of belonging.

 Practicing kata is a lovely way to step into it and to learn about how you and your partners react to different situations.
 As always, it's important to remember that it's the job that's being criticized and not the person.